 Placing dental implants requires a strong jaw bone.
-Patients who have lost a lot of jawbone may need a bone graft before undergoing the procedure for dental implants.
+Patients who have lost a lot of jawbone may need a bone graft before undergoing the procedure for dental implants in Houston, TX 77080.
 Your dentist will determine whether or not a bone graft will be necessary.

 You will receive instructions before the surgery on how to prepare for it.
 It is highly recommended that you stop smoking several months before the procedure as it can negatively affect the fusing of the implant to the bone (a process called osseointegration).
 This can result in implant failure.